Vonage/vivid/components/data-grid/readme.md

 ##### `dataProvider`

 Grid will call `dataProvider` each time new chunk of data needed.
-First argument will hold an needed chunk params, page number, page size etc.
+First argument will hold all needed chunk params, page number, page size etc.
-Second argumet is the grid's own callback to be called with the fetched / prepared data.
+Second argument is the grid's own callback to be called with the fetched / prepared data.

 Similarly to the said above, in case the internal conditions changing and you'd like to refresh the data in the grid, call `refreshData` API.